pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1436 Template Method

+Today I begin to study the template method pattern.
+With this pattern, you create an algorithm recipe inside a method, for example, how to create juice and the subclasses only change the necessary things to complete the task, in the juice example maybe only the subclass that prepares an Orange Juice only needs to change one step to add Oranges.

 #### Day 1435 Podman

 Today I begin to use podman for my container activities.
 In the work, we use OpenShift to deploy our applications